a-orangetree/College_Football_Scrape/README.md

 This program performs a webscrape of college football data (FBS schools only) from http://www.sports-reference.com.
 Several  cuts of data are produced and then stored in an SQLite database.
 The purpose is educational in a providing a useful, real-world webscraping example, simple database manipulation, and analysis of data using the Pandas library.

 The data collected is for the past 10 years.
 10 years is an arbitrary number, of course, and can be changed.
 The code does take some time to run (i.e. several hours).
+Each script are independent.
+You have the option to populate whichever tables you want.

 I will continue to improve the performance of the script and potentially add more data as time permits.
 Websites change often however, and changes will potentially create bugs and make new information available or previously displayed information unavailable.